 Jindabyne Brewing Company, Jindabyne

 Another Jindabyne favourite, the Jindabyne Brewing Company started as a hobby for the owners but is now a fully-fledged and thriving microbrewery.
 You’ll find a pilsner, red x, veissbier, golden ale and more available on tap, along with share plates and snacks.
-All this can be savoured day or night but if you choose to enjoy your beer during the daylight hours, you can do so with stunning views of Lake Jindabyne.
+The best part is guests get to drink and eat right next to where the beer is made, making this a truely authentic brewery experience, right here in the Snowy Mountains.

 Wildbrumby Distillery, Jindabyne